nmquijada/ChroQueTas/README.md

 ## 2. Instructions<a name="id2"></a>

+> Instructions belonging to v0.5.0.
+For older versions please check the [releases page](https://github.com/nmquijada/ChroQueTas/releases)

-ChroQueTas only requires a fungal genome to work (to be specified with `-g/--genome`) and to enable few mandatory options, that include the path to the database (`-f/--fungamr`), the scheme that belongs to the species of the genome to be investigated (`-s/--scheme`) and the desired output directory name (`-o/--output`, ChroQueTas will create the output and will generate all the files there, as explained [here](#id5))
+ChroQueTas only requires a fungal genome to work (to be specified with `-g/--genome`), the scheme that belongs to the species of the genome to be investigated (`-s/--scheme`) and the desired output directory name (`-o/--output`, ChroQueTas will create the output and will generate all the files there, as explained [here](#id5)).

+You can list the schemes available by typing: `ChroQueTas.sh --list_schemes`

 ```
 OBLIGATORY OPTIONS:
-    -f/--fungamr        Path to FungAMR database formatted for ChroQueTas
     -g/--genome         Path to the genome file
     -o/--output         Path and name of the output directory
     -s/--scheme         Type the scheme you would like to conduct the analysis on
                         Options available: 'Calbicans', 'Ztritici'

 OTHER OPTIONS:
+    -f/--fungamr        Path to FungAMR database formatted for ChroQueTas
+    --list_schemes      Provides the description of species (schemes) that can be screened with ChroQueTas
     --min_cov           Sequence alignment coverage (percent) required for the target protein to be considered (default=75) <integer>
     --min_id            Sequence alignment similarity (percent) required for the target protein to be considered (default=75) <integer>
     -t/--threads        Number of threads to use (default=1) <integer>